JMDKC/artangled-hugo/content/posts/2025-02-09-lorenzato-rech.md

   - London
 ---

 This [small group show](https://www.alminerech.com/exhibitions/10536-autodidact) features four mid-20th century Brazilian artists, three of whom aren’t included in the [massive Royal Academy exhibition](https://www.royalacademy.org.uk/exhibition/brasil-brasil) on the same theme over the road.
-I assume it was a deliberate curatorial choice to fill in some gaps in the record.
+I assume this was a deliberate curatorial choice on the commercial gallery's part, to fill in some gaps in the institutional record.

 Lucky us, given the artists' quality and distinctiveness.
-To me, the biggest RA omission is [Amadeo Luciano Lorenzato](https://artangled.com/tags/amadeo-luciano-lorenzato/), who has three characteristically cute little landscapes in the Almine Rech show.
-The artist, who was self-taught, had the narrow subject matter, monomaniacal focus and Stakhavonite work ethic of a [Georgio Morandi](https://artangled.com/tags/giorgio-morandi/).
+To me, the biggest RA omission is [Amadeo Luciano Lorenzato](https://artangled.com/tags/amadeo-luciano-lorenzato/), who has three of his little oil-on-board landscapes in the Almine Rech show.
+This artist had the narrow subject matter, monomaniacal focus and Stakhavonite work ethic of a [Georgio Morandi](https://artangled.com/tags/giorgio-morandi/).
 Like Morandi, he avoided the bright lights of the bigger cities, living and working in Belo Horizonte throughout his long and artistically productive life: old as the century, he died in 1995, and worked to the end.

 ![lorenzato-rech-1.jpeg](/lorenzato-rech-1.jpeg)
 _‘Untitled’ (1990)_

 As the title of the Almine Rech show suggests, Lorenzato was self-taught.
 All his works - there must be hundreds out there - were untitled, and neatly signed and dated.
-He worked with thick oil paint on hard board.
-He exclusively painted the landscapes around him, reduced and simplified to their geometric shapes.
-Houses became simple cubes of colour.
+He exclusively painted the landscapes around him, reducing and simplifying everyday scenes and objects to their essential shapes.
+(Again, very Morandi) Houses became simple cubes of colour.
 Trees fluffy blobs.
-The sky, a depthless, flat block.
+The sky, a depthless block.
+The hard board backing makes everything brighter and flatter than it would be on canvas.

-Lorenzato distinguished the surface of his paint by literally combing it: with a fork or a brush.
-It dried into spaghetti-like strands of raised and flattened paint.
-It sealed in the dreamy unreality of scenes which might otherwise come across as sentimental and twee.
-Through their texture, the bright little houses and trees and sky become attractively strange and new.
+Lorenzato's surfaces are strange.
+He literally combed his paint after application, with a fork or a brush.
+It dried into spaghetti-like wavy strands.
+This seals in the dreamy airtight unreality of his scenes.
+Scenes of bright little houses and trees and sky which might otherwise come across as sentimental and twee, were it not for their odd, unreal textures.

-Always a big name in Brazil, he’s gaining ground internationally these days, having been represented by commercial gallery juggernaut David Zwirner.
+Always a big name in Brazil, Lorenzato is gaining ground internationally these days, having been represented by commercial gallery juggernaut David Zwirner for the past few years.
 I knew about him thanks to catching Zwirner shows in [London in 2019](https://www.davidzwirner.com/exhibitions/2019/amadeo-luciano-lorenzato) and [New York in 2024](<https://ocula.com/art-galleries/david-zwirner/exhibitions/amadeo-luciano-lorenzato-(1)/>).

 So I missed him at the RA.
 And it felt good to be in his dreamy presence again, here.